slowernews/hamster-system/README.md

     - Prediction (with acceptable accuracy) of filenames and their location.
 A file finder is great when you remember the filename but less useful when you don't.

 - Hamster flow (organize your workflow)
     - Mix the *good parts* of  many workflow management approaches using your favorite text editor, cloud and a paper notebook.
-If needed Markdown can be adapted into formats like [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) to facilitate data exchange and serialization.
+Markdown - if necessary - can be adapted into formats like [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) to facilitate data exchange and serialization.

 - Hamster budget (organize your money)
     - *Feel in control* of your finances spending a couple of hours every quarter.
 Minimum overhead.

 ### Possible painpoint?

-This system doesn't have specialized apps.
+This system doesn't have specialized apps nor I plan to add any.
 However, it is platform agnostic so you can easily adapt it to meet your needs.

 ### Is this the truth?

-Probably not but I test new options and 'tree shake' existent ones agressively.[^8]
+Probably not but I test new options and *tree shake* existent ones agressively.[^9]

 ---